microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

     You're up and running!
 Both Dapr and your app logs will appear here.
     ```

-1. Next, you'll start the TrafficControlService:
+1. Next, you'll start the `TrafficControlService`:

     <img src="../images/Challenge-03/dapr-setup-assignment03-trafficcontrol-highlight.png" style="padding-top: 25px;" />

 1. Open a **third** new terminal window in VS Code and change the current folder to `Resources/TrafficControlService`.

-1. Enter the following command to run the TrafficControlService with a Dapr sidecar:
+1. Enter the following command to run the `TrafficControlService` with a Dapr sidecar:

     ```shell
     dapr run --app-id trafficcontrolservice --app-port 6000 --dapr-http-port 3600 --dapr-grpc-port 60000 --components-path ../dapr/components dotnet run